Callahan House About The Property - City of Longmont Skip to main content

 The Business

-As his business prospered he expanded into general merchandise, with Alice by his side and often in the lead making tasteful and stylish product choices.
-T.M.
-Callahan opened multiple “The Golden Rule” stores throughout the Rocky Mountain and Pacific Coast states where his well-trained Longmont clerks became managers.
+As their business prospered, the Callahans expanded into general merchandise, with Alice often in the lead making tasteful and stylish product choices.
+Thomas Callahan opened multiple “The Golden Rule” stores throughout the Rocky Mountain and Pacific Coast states where his well-trained Longmont clerks became managers.

-J.C.
-Penney took a job with Callahan from 1899 to 1907 after Penney’s butcher shop failed.
-In partnership they opened a store in Kemmerer, Wyo., which would later become one of Penney’s chain stores.
-The first store under the J.C.
-Penney name was in Longmont, Colo.
+James Cash (J.C.)
+Penney took a job with Callahan from 1899 to 1907 after Penney’s meat market failed.
+In partnership they opened a store in Kemmerer, Wyo., which would later become the first of Penney’s chain stores.

 The Callahan House

-T.M.
-Callahan purchased the house in 1896.
-As part of the purchase price, Callahan, an investor in a lumber mill, shipped 17 train carloads of white pine lumber from Birch Tree, Mo., to Pueblo, Colo.
+Thomas Callahan acquired the house in 1896.
+In trade for the house, Callahan, an investor in a lumber mill, shipped 17 train carloads of white pine lumber from Birch Tree, Missouri, to Pueblo, Colorado.
 Sweeny used the material in the construction of a flour mill.

-After buying the home from Sweeny, a number of modernizations were made by contractors E.G. Cauble and Frank Wiggins, including a hot water system, central heating system, electricity and indoor plumbing, along with new paint or wallpaper throughout the house.
+After the trade with Sweeny, a number of modernizations were made by contractors E.G. Cauble and J.A.
+Buckley, including a hot water system, central heating system, and electricity, along with new paint and wallpaper throughout the house.

-In the summer of 1904 workmen began work on the wraparound veranda along the west and south sides of the house.
+In the summer of 1904, workmen under the direction of E.G. Cauble and architect Frank Wiggins, son of the original builder James Wiggins, began work on the wraparound veranda along the west and south sides of the house.
 The special concrete work gave the porch a very distinctive Victorian appearance.
-In some of the earlier photographs, sun shade awnings were located at every window.
+In some earlier photographs of the house, sunshade awnings could be seen at every window.

-In 1906 another phase of rehabilitation began with a two-story addition to the east side of the house, which doubled the size of the home.
+In 1906, another phase of improvements began with a two-story addition to the east side of the house, which nearly doubled the size of the home.

 The bathrooms and kitchen were tiled with ornate and patterned tiles in the floor and on the walls.
 The original kitchen became the formal dining room and a new kitchen with butler’s pantry was part of the addition.

-In the southeast corner of the first floor was an office for T.M.
-Callahan with a private outside door for his business associates to enter.
+In the southeast corner of the first floor was an office for Thomas Callahan with a private outside door for his business associates to enter.

 The final phase of the transformation was carried out by interior designers from Chicago including ceiling plaster, floral and fruit wall paintings, ornate carved woodwork and parquet inlaid designs in the floors and hallways.